By SUZANNE KOZIATEK

 “After ‘93, we had a lot of damage to the church,” Lyons says.
 “The levee was breached then and everybody flooded, the whole valley.”

-In the wake of that flood, the damaged church was designated as a chapel, and operations were taken over by a group of church members who wanted to restore and preserve it.
+In the wake of that flood, the damaged church was designated as a chapel, and operations were taken over by a group of church members who wanted to restore and take measures like seeking out something similar to this basement waterproofing in St Charles service in order to help preserve it.
 They raised money to maintain the buildings and the cemetery and bring in retired priests to celebrate weekly Mass.

 Father Hayes has been celebrating Mass regularly on Saturdays at Immaculate Conception for a little more than a year.